mvkvc/articuno/README.md

 Freeze your Phoenix web application into a static site.

+For any Phoenix application that doesn't need to be dynamic such as a blog, this library can be used.
+I created it so that I could host a NimblePublisher blog on a static host such as GitHub Pages.

 ## Installation

 Add `articuno` to your list of dependencies in `mix.exs`: